-N. INCLEMENT WEATHER CONDITIONS:

-The RCS administrative office will be open in all but extreme conditions.
+N. INCLEMENT WEATHER CONDITIONS: The RCS administrative office will be open unless weather conditions are extreme.
 Unless closed by the Executive Director or her designee, administrative staff may report to the office and work; however, staff are advised to use discretion in reporting to work in inclement conditions.
 Staff housed at other agencies/facilities will follow the directive of that agency/facility.
-Staff working at independent sites may use their own discretion unless the site is closed by the Executive Director or her designee.
+Staff working at independent sites may use their own discretion unless the Executive Director or her designee closes the site.